-The camera starts from the lens in front, which contains the Aperture, followed by the Camera shutter.
-Finally, it is the camera sensor which records the image based on the incident light rays falling on to it.
+The camera starts from the lens in front, which contains the aperture, followed by the camera shutter.
+Finally, it is the camera sensor that records the image based on the incident light rays falling on to it.

-So, before taking a snap, you will need to set the desired aperture, shutter speed, and ISO values.
-Aperture will remain open for the set f-number.
-The shutter will open and close when you press the capture button, for the set time.
+So, before taking a snap, you need to set the desired aperture, shutter speed, and ISO values.
+The aperture will remain open for the set f-number.
+The shutter will open and close when you press the capture button, for the set duration of shutter speed.

 What is Shutter speed?

 Shutter speed is the speed at which your camera shutter opens and closes inside your camera body.
 It is also known as “Exposure time”.
 It can be defined as the time duration for which the reflected light from the subject falls on the camera sensor.

-Shutter speed & DOF (Depth Of Field)
+Shutter speed & DOF (Depth of Field)

 When you are doing landscape photography, you are interested in getting a wider depth of field.
-So, you will be using a smaller Aperture.
-This demands for a slower shutter speed.
+So, you will be using a smaller aperture.
+This situation demands for a slower shutter speed.

-Fast Shutter speed or Slow Shutter speed
+Fast Vs Slow Shutter speed

-So, when you are using a slower shutter speed always use a tripod or keep the camera on a stable base.
-Also recommended is the use a remote camera release like the wireless trigger or remote cable release or use the timer mode in your camera.
+So, when you are using a slower shutter speed, always use a tripod or keep the camera on a stable base.
+I also recommended to use a remote camera release like the wireless trigger or remote cable release or use the timer mode in your camera.

 In order to understand the effect of slow and fast shutter speeds, have a look at the images below.

-The first image is taken at a faster shutter speed of 1/20 sec when compared to the second image.
-Shutter speed of 1/8th of a second for second one.
-The slower shutter speed in the second image had made the image look more pleasing with the silky waterfalls effect when compared to the first one.
+The slower shutter speed in the second image had made the image look more pleasing with the silky waterfall effect when compared to the first one.
+So, selecting the shutter speed is very important to get the right kind of feel to the image.